Generative UI with React Components

 is the React component that we want to expose.description

-is a human-readable description of the component that will be used by the LLM to understand what the component does.props
+is a human-readable description of the component that will be used by the model to understand what the component does.name

 is an object that defines the props that the component accepts.
 In this case, it accepts a single prop calleddata